Skip to main content

 What is the CUD analysis report?

-The CUD analysis report is a feature offered by Google Cloud Billing that shows the coverage rate for all the Google Compute Engine (GCE) resources eligible for committed use discounts.
+For example, you can use the CUD analysis report to show the coverage rate for all the Google Compute Engine (GCE) resources eligible for CUDs.
 A value of 0% means that a specific resource has no coverage at all, and a value of 100% means the resource is fully covered.

 See also